alexieyizhe/equithon-hackenger-hunt/README.md

 ## **Winner!**
 Solving the last clue took you to a page asking you to find the organizer who created this (me!) and tell me all the clues to win.

-To everyone who tried the hackenger hunt: hope you had a great time! the hunt was awesome to make (to the winners of the hackenger hunt: why did u take away my prizes smh)
+  #### **To everyone who tried the hackenger hunt: hope you had a great time!
+I had a great time making the puzzles :)**
+(to the winners of the hackenger hunt: why did u take away my prizes smh)

-Hope everyone had a great time at Equithon 2018!
+# *Hope everyone had a great time at Equithon 2018!*

 *Created May 2018.*